ShadowWhisperer/NoGreenNic/README.md

-**Disable "Power Saving" features on your network adapters**

 Batch script to disable power saving/green energy "features" on your network adapters.
 Prevents issues with Quickbooks, printers, network shares, etc.
 <br>
-Business down time + IT costs are going to be way more expensive than what these "features" will save you.
+Business down time + IT costs are going to be way more expensive than what these power savubg settubgs will save you.

 Registry keys are backedup, here: ```C:\ProgramData\ShadowWhisperer\nics.reg```